 Aang: No, but I had a dream we were in the middle of the invasion, and you had to stop and use the restroom.
 WE ALL DIED BECAUSE OF YOUR TINY BLADDER!!!

-In Beast Wars, the Transformers have a fail-safe mechanism that forces them to power down if overworked, to prevent this very trope from happening.
+- In Beast Wars, the Transformers have a fail-safe mechanism that forces them to power down if overworked, to prevent this very trope from happening.
 Unfortunately, Dinobot, the show's primary antihero, ended up in an uphill battle against the Big Bad and ALL OF his minions.
 Being at his limits, the only way he could keep fighting was to override this safety feature and just fight himself to death.
 Sure enough, that is exactly what happened, though he managed to foil the Big Bad before going kaput.
 It became both his Crowning Moment of Awesome and Crowning Moment Of Heart Warming, as he accepted a more idealistic worldview.
 This showed when his token emotionless computer voice told him of the danger and tried to activate his automatic shut-down, and when he overrode it it sounded worried.

 Computer: "Warning.
 Power reserves 96% depleted.
 Stasis lock commencing."